5 Takeaways From Jeff Sessions' Attorney General Hearing, So Far

 3. Condemning waterboarding

-Sessions broke from Trump on waterboarding, not necessarily because he condemns the practice itself but because the extreme interrogation technique, he said, is now illegal.
+Sessions broke with Trump on waterboarding, not necessarily because he condemns the practice itself but because the extreme interrogation technique, he said, is now illegal.

-Sessions voted against an amendment in 2015 that would have only allowed the FBI and CIA to use interrogation techniques approved in the Army Field Manual, which bans waterboarding, according to Politico.
+Sessions voted against an amendment in 2015 that would have allowed the FBI and CIA to use only interrogation techniques approved in the Army Field Manual, which bans waterboarding, according to Politico.
 He has said the practice works in extracting information, according to The New York Times.

 But, as Sessions emphasized several times throughout the day, he plans to leave his personal views at the door if appointed.
 "The ultimate responsibility of the attorney general and the Department of Justice is to execute the laws passed by this Congress and to follow the Constitution in that process," Sessions said.